Adam Saliba

 Adam Saliba (born 14 July 1972) is a former Australian rules footballer who played with Adelaide in the Australian Football League (AFL).

-Saliba, a player sporting a Mullet hairstyle, from North Adelaide, was one of the 52 players on Adelaide's list for their inaugural season in 1991.
-He didn't play an AFL game that year and had to wait until late in the 1992 season for a call up.
+Saliba, a player sporting a Mullet hairstyle, was recruited from South Australian National Football League (SANFL) club North Adelaide as one of the 52 players on Adelaide's list for their inaugural season in 1991.
+He didn't play an AFL game that year and had to wait until late in the 1992 season for his AFL debut.
 On debut, in a win over the Sydney Swans at Football Park, Saliba had 26 disposals.
-He played in the next 2 games for Adelaide and at the end of the season he quit from playing in the AFL.
+He played in the next 2 games for Adelaide and retired from the AFL at the end of the season.